meilisearch/documentation/reference/api/README.md

 #### Content type

-Any endpoint with a payload (`--data-binary`) requires a `Content-Type` header.
+Any API request with a payload (`--data-binary`) requires a `Content-Type` header.
 MeiliSearch currently supports the following formats:

 - `Content-Type: application/json` for JSON
 - `Content-Type: application/x-ndjson` for NDJSON